middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 Due to the length of time some vaccine series require, it is recommended that all students considering travel abroad also consider receiving the Hepatitis A vaccine series prior to matriculation.

-#### **4.** **Pandemic Preparedness: Required Personal Evacuation Plan** {#pandemic}
+#### **4.** **Required Personal Departure Plan in the Case of Evacuation or Emergency** {#emergency}

-_All Middlebury College students are required to develop and enter a personal evacuation plan in BannerWeb._
+Because of the potential need for a quick departure from campus related to a personal, family, or community emergency or in response to an outbreak of communicable illness, _all Middlebury College students are required to develop a personal departure plan for emergencies and/or situations that require evacuation, submit it to their program,  and update it on an annual basis._

-Because of the potential need for a quick response to an outbreak, individuals are the only people who can effectively plan for themselves.
-All Middlebury College students are required to develop and submit at least one Personal Evacuation Plan.
-Students will not be allowed to register for their second semester of classes until they have entered a plan (via Banner Web) that meets the minimum required elements.
+Students should alert any family members, friends, or trusted acquaintances that are a part of their plan at the time of submission and annual review.
+Students may not be allowed to attend classes, register for classes, or otherwise fully participate in their program until they have provided a plan that meets the minimum required elements as stated within each program.

 #### **5\.
 Records Retention Policy** {#records}